-1st place 32 points
+32 points

-2nd place 26 points
+26 points

-3rd place ex aequo 20 points
+20 points

-5th-8th places 14 points
+14 points

-9th-16th places 8 points
+8 points

-17th-32nd places 4 points
+4 points

-33rd-64th places 2 points
+2 points

-- b) Points obtained in an individual A Grade World Cup competition are as listed above. - c) Points obtained in a Grand Prix competition of the FIE and a Zonal Championship are multiplied by a factor of 2.0. - d) Points obtained in the individual events of the Open World Championships or the Olympic Games and in the Junior World Championships are multiplied by a factor of 3.0. - e) At the Olympic Games, fourth place is awarded 54 points. - f) Under all circumstances, only fencers who have actually participated in a direct elimination table can receive any points.
+- b) Points obtained in an individual A Grade World Cup competition are as listed above. - c) Points obtained in a Grand Prix competition of the FIE and a Zonal Championship are multiplied by a factor of 2.0. - d) Points obtained in the individual events of the Open World Championships or the Olympic Games and in the Junior World Championships are multiplied by a factor of 3.0. - e) At the Olympic Games, fourth place is awarded 54 points. - f) Under all circumstances, only fencers who have actually participated in a direct elimination table can receive any points. - 3.
+Honours (From 2006-07 season)

-3. Honours